robindouglasjohnson/gruescript/docs/gruescript.md

 	# The game ID is used to identify saved games in
 	# browser storage.
 This should be different for
 	# each of the Gruescript games on your site, so
-	# they don’t interfere with each others’ saves.
+	# they don't interfere with each others' saves.
 	author Roger Firth, adapted to Gruescript by Robin Johnson version 0.0.1
 	person 2 # "You are in..."
 	examine off
 	# custom status line.
 On the left, display the
-	# player’s current room; on the right, whether
+	# player's current room; on the right, whether
-	# they are wearing the cloak – we’ll use a
+	# they are wearing the cloak – we'll use a
-	# variable called ‘cloaked’ for this.
+	# variable called 'cloaked' for this.
 	status { $Room | $cloaked }

 	# a portable item, the cloak